-- layer.print_params(): print the network variables information in order (after sess. run(tf.initialize_all_variables())). alternatively, print all variables by tl.layers. print_all_variables(). - \bullet layer.print_layers () : print the network layers information in order. - layer.count_params(): print the number of parameters in the network.
+- layer.print_params() : print the network variables information in order (after sess. run(tf.initialize_all_variables())). alternatively, print all variables by tl.layers. print_all_variables(). - layer.print_layers() : print the network layers information in order. - layer.count_params() : print the number of parameters in the network.

-The initialization of a network is done by input layer, then we can stacked layers as follow, then a network is a Layer class.
+The initialization of a network is done by input layer, then we can stacked layers as follow, a network is a Layer class.
 The most important properties of a network are network.all_params, network.all_layers and network.all_drop.
 The all_params is a list which store all pointers of all network parameters in order, the following script define a 3 layer network, then:

-'''

 all_params = [W1, b1, W2, b2, W_out, b_out]

-'''

-The all layers is a list which store all pointers of the outputs of all layers, in the following network:
+To get specified variables, you can use network.all_params[2:3] or get_variables_with_name().
+As the all_layers is a list which store all pointers of the outputs of all layers, in the following network:

-'''

 all_layers = [drop(?,784), relu(?,800), drop(?,800), relu(?,800), drop(?,800)], identity(?,10)]

-'''